ZhenkaiShou/alembic/_posts/2019-01-28-Deep Learning Experiments on CIFAR-10 Dataset.md

 - Data normalization does not seem to be helpful, which is probably because the output of each layer has already been normalized by batch normalization.

 <a name="fig-6"></a>
-{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Deep%20Learning%20Experiments%20on%20CIFAR-10%20Dataset/Normalize%20Data%20Comparison.png" caption="<b>Fig. :</b> Impact of data normalization." width="100%" %}
+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Deep%20Learning%20Experiments%20on%20CIFAR-10%20Dataset/Normalize%20Data%20Comparison.png" caption="<b>Fig. 6:</b> Impact of data normalization." width="100%" %}

+###### Data Augmentation
+To see the impact of data augmentation, I trained the following variants:
+- `res4, flip data`: image data are horizontally flipped with 50% chance
+  - `flip_data = True`
+- `res4, crop data`: image data are first padded with zeros on each side and then randomly cropped
+  - `crop_data = True`
+- `res4, augment data`: combination of the above two variants
+  - `flip_data = True, crop_data = True`

+<a name="fig-7"></a>
+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Deep%20Learning%20Experiments%20on%20CIFAR-10%20Dataset/Augment%20Data%20Comparison.png" caption="<b>Fig. 7:</b> Impact of data augmentation." width="100%" %}